 5 Operation subject to conditions

-For section 133 of the Act, operation of an amateur station under this Class Licence is subject to all of the conditions set out in this Division.
+In accordance with section 133 of the Act, operation of an amateur station under this Class Licence is subject to all of the conditions set out in this Division.

 6 Who may operate under this Class Licence?

-(1) This section explains who may operate an amateur station under this Class Licence.
+(1) Subject to section 7, a person must not operate an amateur station unless the person is a qualified person.

-(2) The amateur station may be operated by a person who:
+(2) A person is a qualified person if the person:

 (a) is visiting Australia from another country; and